 Teach In The Middle East

-To teach in the Middle East can be a rewarding and challenging experience.
+To teach abroad in the Middle East can be a rewarding and challenging experience.
 This region is often referred to as the cradle of civilisation and relocating to the Middle East for a teaching stint would mean an introduction to an ancient culture.
 Fascinatingly, the old and the new co-exist comfortably here.
 The glittering modern facade of the Middle East, with its many iconic buildings, glitzy malls and air-conditioned comfort is just one part of the story.
-A more timeless tale can be read in the winding streets of the busy souks, the traditional dhows that float languidly on the Dubai Marina and the wonderful fragrance of exotic spices that permeate the air.
+A more timeless tale can be read in the winding streets of the busy souks, the traditional dhows that float languidly on the Dubai Marina and the wonderful fragrance of exotic spices that permeate the air which all combine to provide some of the best countries to teach English.

 One of the main reasons why teachers choose to teach in The Middle East is due to it being a very lucrative destination.
 Salaries are high, especially if you land a job in one of the many international schools.
 It is also tax-free, giving a very satisfying bump to your saving potential.